Close

 • Lifetime Learning Credit is a credit of up to $2,000 per year for undergraduate, graduate and professional students, for an unlimited number of years.

-By learning about and taking advantage of all of the opportunities to pay for an education, your service member will be in a good position to prepare for — and fund — the education and training necessary for a successful and rewarding career.
+By learning about and taking advantage of all of the opportunities to pay for an education, service members will be in a good position to prepare for — and fund — the education and training necessary for a successful and rewarding career.

 Learn about military bases worldwide.
 Get installation overviews, check-in procedures, housing, neighborhood information, contacts for programs and services, photos and more.